themindfulbit/td/_content/1-episodes/2014-08-19-079-a-history-of-computing.md

 ---
 number: "079"
-title: "A History of Computing with Dr. Drang"
+title: A History of Computing with Dr. Drang
 type:
   - interview
 people: